Motor Soldering Guide

 1. Prepare the Motor and Wires

-Use a wire cutter to remove the original connectors.
+- Use wire cutters to remove the original connectors.

 2. Strip the Wire Insulation

-Use a wire stripper to remove about 3mm of insulation. untwined wire Twine the exposed wire so no individual strands come loose. twined wire
+- Use a wire stripper to remove about 3mm of insulation.

 3. Prepare the Connector